swiftlang/swift-package-manager/Documentation/PackageManagerCommunityProposal.md

 ## Future Features

 Again, this initial release of the Swift Package Manager is just a starting point.
-There's so much more that this tool can and should do, and we look forward to working with you to build the best tool possible.

-Here are a list of some features we'd like to see in future releases (in no particular order):
+Here is a list of some features we'd like to see in future releases (in no particular order):

 - Automated Testing